stevebarakat/simple-animated-ai-robot/README.md

 > **Interactive AI Robot** with Speech Synthesis and Animated Mouth

 A React + TypeScript + Vite application featuring a talking robot with synchronized mouth animations, text-to-speech capabilities, and AI chat functionality.
-This project is part of Josh Comeau's Whimsical Animations course, demonstrating advanced animation techniques with realistic mouth movements synchronized to speech.
+This project is part of Josh Comeau's Whimsical Animations course, demonstrating animation techniques with mouth movements synchronized to speech.

 ## 🚀 Quick Start